Light Vector Dark Matter via a Magnetic Dipole Portal: Bridging Direct Detection and Fixed-Target Searches: Relic Targets, Constraints, and LDMX Projections

 Constraints from the null result of existing beam dump and collider experiments searching for visible signatures from dark sectors, indicated by grey shaded regions, provide large coverage over the parameter space.
 Interestingly, for both LDMX and NA64, the sensitivity from invisible meson decays surpasses that of dark bremsstrahlung (including dark Higgs-strahlung), as discussed in more detail in \secref{section:FixedTarget}.
-Furthermore, direct detection from DAMIC-M, in green, provide even stronger constraints.
 Limits from the CMB extend the constrained parameter region for $g_D = 10^{-2}$, where they slightly outperform existing collider constraints.
 Although projections of LDMX Phase II (in red), for both visible and invisible searches, do not dramatically extend the sensitivity, it will however provide valuable validation of previous results, such as those from FASER.
+Furthermore, direct detection from DAMIC-M and PANDAX-4T, in green and orange respectively, provide even stronger constraints than what LDMX is expected to provide.
 These results are not unexpected; being in the kinematic regime where the mediator cannot be produced on-shell leads to off-shell suppression of invisible final states, and the availability of visible search channels.
-Notice how all constraints that are dependent on the dark sector coupling, $g_D$, (direct detection, CMB, and invisible vector meson decays at fixed targets), become stronger compared to visible searches, as $g_D$ becomes larger.
+Notice how all constraints that are dependent on the dark sector coupling, $g_D$, (direct detection, CMB, and invisible vector meson decays at fixed-targets), become stronger compared to visible searches, as $g_D$ becomes larger.
 These results highlight the complementarity between different types of DM searches -- from cosmological, laboratory, and astrophysical, searches.

 Evidently, $g_D \lesssim 10^{-3}$ is ruled out by BBN and current experimental search limits.
 This leaves $g_D \sim 10^{-2}$, for $\sin \zeta \lesssim 4 \times 10^{-8}$ down to arbitrarily small values, in addition to the gap in sensitivity around $\sin \zeta \sim 10^{-5}$ for $m_\text{DM} \gtrsim 100$ MeV, still viable.